 Impact Dakota Blog is a blog dedicated to supporting North Dakota’s manufacturing community improve People, Purpose, Processes and Performance.
 Entries provide information on opportunities, new ideas, quick tips, celebrations of success, and well, frankly, anything to help you become a better manufacturer.

-This blog is the second in a monthly series brought to you by the new America Works initiative.
+This blog is the seventh in a monthly series brought to you by the America Works initiative.
 As a part of the MEP National Network’s goal of supporting the growth of small and medium-sized manufacturing companies, this series focuses on innovative approaches and uncovering the latest trends in manufacturing workforce development.

 While Fridays have always been a reason to celebrate, the first Friday of October is one that is near and dear to the MEP National Network, as this year, Friday, October 1, is Manufacturing Day (MFG Day)!
 Organizing your MFG Day events may have changed quite a bit in the last 18 months.
 Why hold a hybrid event with both in-person and virtual aspects?
 By combining both in-person and virtual experiences into a hybrid event, you pave the way for increased participation and greater regional and national attendance.
 Here are three ways to create a great hybrid event.

 Small and medium-sized manufacturers (SMMs) are often resource- and talent-challenged.
 But these conditions also are what should make the advancement of Manufacturing Execution Systems (MES) so attractive to SMMs.
 Using an MES helps focus on defining, measuring, analyzing and controlling what is actually driving the business.
 It will deliver a more holistic and detailed report of how production impacts finances.